 Frequently asked questions

-Bankrate utilizes Quadrant Information Services to analyze 2022 rates for all ZIP codes and carriers in all 50 states and Washington, D.C.
-Quoted rates are based on a 18-year-old male and female driver with a cleaning driving record, good credit and the following full coverage limits:
+Bankrate utilizes Quadrant Information Services to analyze 2023 rates for ZIP codes and carriers in all 50 states and Washington, D.C.
+Rates are weighted based on the population density in each geographic region.
+Quoted rates are based on a 40-year-old male and female driver with a clean driving record, good credit and the following full coverage limits: